 Brown’s campaign is supposed to work in tandem with the UN’s scheme run under the alluring title, “Education First.”
 This is a global public/private partnership scheme whereby not-for-profit institutions would be privatized.
 The “not-for-profit” institutions are run under the label, “Global Business Coalition for Education,” and set up by such Western — mainly American — corporations as Accenture, Hess, Chevron, Pearson International and others.
 Their targeted countries are Pakistan, India, Bangladesh, Afghanistan, Ethiopia and Nigeria.
 One is constrained to ask, what interest do these multinationals have in promoting education in the third world, especially Muslim countries?

 Let us be clear: the West and its corporations are not in the business of doling out cash to third world countries or care much about the children there unless there is a hidden agenda behind the façade of their good work.
 One is clearly to re-route the billions of dollars to their own pockets.
 The other equally sinister plan is to promote Western culture, thoughts and values by using the label of education.
 The third and equally sinister plan is to force targeted societies — in this case Pakistan — to launch military operations against its own people in North Waziristan to achieve America’s geo-political objectives.

 Whether Malala knows it or not, if her father has any sense he would realize that his family is being used as dupes for America’s criminal enterprise.
 Malala is a tiny piece in this jigsaw puzzle.

 “Charities”Gearing Up for Big Malala Haul

-Posted by Kevin Barrett on July 13, 2013, With 4385 Reads Filed under Afghanistan War, Of Interest, WarZone.
+Posted by Kevin Barrett on July 13, 2013, With 4415 Reads Filed under Afghanistan War, Of Interest, WarZone.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.